Guscosta88/GusCosta_T2A2/README.md

 - Anyone that has an interest in foods and wines can access this API and use it to acquire more knowledge about it, not many options are available for this kind of market.
 - It can be used on food apps, restaurant apps, bottleshop apps and other.
-- To show that anyone over 18 can buy a bottle of wine, cook food that pairs with it and enjoy the little things in life.
+- To show that the person accessing the app, can cook food that pairs with it and enjoy the little things in life.

 #### **R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?
 Why this DB system? using PosgreSQL, why Postgres? compare to others.**